 Growing tomatoes is not difficult and can be done successfully in all manner of circumstances, from large vegetable gardens to patios and containers.
 A bit of planning makes all the difference and the following considerations may be helpful toward a good growing season:

 Tomatoes can be grown from seed or starts.
 If you wish to start from seed, seek a credible seed source, whether catalog or nursery, and plan to sow seeds in flats six to eight weeks before transplanting.
 There are excellent references and instructions in planting from seed to guide first time gardeners.
-It’s too late to do it this year – you MUST plant from starts now.

 Selecting early, mid and late season varieties helps to ‘pace’ the tomatoes growing in the garden.